Buzz!: The Hollywood Quiz

 Buzz!: The Hollywood Quiz is a party video game developed by Relentless Software and published by Sony Computer Entertainment for the PlayStation 2.
 It is the fifth instalment in the Buzz! series.
-Players have to answer questions asked by the quiz master (the eponymous Buzz) using the four Buzz! remote controls.
+Players have to answer questions asked by the quiz master (the eponymous Buzz) using the four Buzz! buzzers.

-There are two games available in the single player mode, which are Time Builder, where answering questions will gain time in the final round, and Hotseat, where players must answer as many questions as they can, using the time they accumulated in Round 1.
+There are two games available in the single-player mode, which are Time Builder, where answering questions will gain time in the final round, and Hotseat, where players must answer as many questions as they can, using the time they accumulated in Round 1.
 To gain points, players must bank when appropriate.
 If they get a question wrong, they lose all the points they did not bank.

 Rounds

 Hollywood Stars

 Similar to 'Point Picker', players choose a category on a big wheel to determine the next questions to be asked.
 Then each player answers the question to earn points.

 Fastest Finger

 A photo clue appears on screen and players then have to buzz in with the correct answer as quickly as possible.
 The less time taken to answer, the more points awarded to the player if the answer is correct.